Key takeaways

 What should you eat while taking metoprolol?

 You might be wondering if it’s best to take metoprolol on an empty stomach or with food.
-The answer is that it depends on the type of metoprolol you are taking, according to Rachel-Maria Brown Talaska, MD, director of inpatient cardiac services at Lenox Hill Hospital.
+The answer is that it depends on the type of metoprolol you are taking, according to Rachel-Maria Brown Talaska, MD, a cardiologist with NYU Langone in New York, New York.

-But there are other dietary considerations to keep in mind when taking metoprolol.
+However, there are other dietary considerations to keep in mind when taking metoprolol.
 Remember, the drug works best when you also stick to a blood pressure-lowering diet.
 What might that look like?
-“As cardiologists, we advise a heart-healthy diet rich in whole grains, legumes/beans, vegetables, whole fruits, low-fat dairy, and lean proteins as part of a comprehensive heart healthy lifestyle,” Dr. Brown Talaska says.
+“As cardiologists, we advise a heart-healthy diet rich in whole grains, legumes/beans, vegetables, whole fruits, low-fat dairy, and lean proteins as part of a comprehensive heart-healthy lifestyle,” Dr. Brown Talaska says.

 Dr. Goyfman recommends the DASH diet, citing studies that have found it to be an effective approach to lowering blood pressure.
-The DASH diet (Dietary Approaches to Stop Hypertension) includes recommendations such as keeping your sodium intake to under 2300 mg per day (the amount in one teaspoon of salt), and emphasizes fruits, veggies, low-fat dairy, whole grains, and foods low in saturated fat.
+The DASH diet (Dietary Approaches to Stop Hypertension) includes recommendations such as keeping your sodium intake to under 2,300 mg per day (the amount in one teaspoon of salt), and emphasizes fruits, veggies, low-fat dairy, whole grains, and foods low in saturated fat.
+Some people may be advised to eat even less sodium.

 Still, there are some foods and drinks that have the potential to negatively affect the absorption of metoprolol.
 Not only that, but because your goal while on metoprolol is to lower your blood pressure, it makes sense to avoid foods that can increase blood pressure.
 Here are some foods and drinks that are best avoided when you are taking metoprolol.